FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 Will CYA require that I be tested for COVID-19 when I arrive there?

-If, at the time of your arrival to Athens or at any time during the semester, and despite the fact that you are vaccinated, CYA may consider a COVID-19 test necessary, CYA will arrange for the tests at no cost to the students.
+If, at the time of your arrival to Athens or at any time during the semester, and despite the fact that you are vaccinated, CYA may consider COVID-19 tests necessary, CYA will arrange for the tests at no cost to the students.

 Is there health insurance that would support students?